dcblack/dcblack.github.io/FabulousFasters/Resources/Experts_supporting_Keto_n_Carnivore.md

 Sisson served for 15 years as chairman of the [International Triathlon Union](https://en.wikipedia.org/wiki/International_Triathlon_Union) (ITU) Anti-Doping Commission and as the ITU's liaison to the [International Olympic Committee](https://en.wikipedia.org/wiki/International_Olympic_Committee).[[8\]](https://en.wikipedia.org/wiki/Mark_Sisson#cite_note-LATimes-8) He was asked to step down from the roles due to [conflict of interest](https://en.wikipedia.org/wiki/Conflict_of_interest) in 2003 when he ==started his own [dietary supplement](https://en.wikipedia.org/wiki/Dietary_supplement) company==, Primal Nutrition.[[8\]](https://en.wikipedia.org/wiki/Mark_Sisson#cite_note-LATimes-8)

 ◆ [==Contents==](#toc) ◆ [==Categories==](#Categories) ◆ [==Articles==](#Articles) ◆ [==Books==](#Books) ◆ [==Videos==](#Videos) ◆ [==Who's Who==](#Who's who) ◆

+### Nina Teicholz PhD

+Nina Teicholz is an investigative science journalist and author known for challenging conventional wisdom on dietary fat and nutrition policy.
+She is the author of "The Big Fat Surprise," a New York Times bestseller that questions the emphasis on avoiding saturated fat and promotes the consumption of butter, meat, and cheese as part of a healthy diet Teicholz has contributed to publications such as The New York Times, The Washington Post, and The Economist, and she serves as the Executive Director of The Nutrition Coalition, an independent non-profit group advocating for evidence-based nutrition policy She earned her PhD in nutrition focused on evidence-based nutrition policy from the University of Reading in 2024 Teicholz does not accept funds from industry or any vested interest for her work.

 ### Dr David Unwin, MD ★